Prophetic Scriptures of Jesus' Suffering and Resurrection

 Dan 3:25 He answered and said, Lo, I see four men loose, walking in the midst of the fire, and they have no hurt; and the form of the fourth is like the Son of God.

-Moving on, the "we", from Hos 6:2, living in his presence, is referring to the called, baptised, believing followers of the body of Christ.
+The "we", from Hos 6:2 "we shall live in his sight", is referring to the called, baptised, believing followers of the body of Christ.
+And "shall live in His sight" refers to living in His presence which amounts to living in God's presence.

 Now, here are Scriptures related to the called being in His presence: